haiwera-silk-cd/magento-devdocs/guides/v2.0/config-guide/cli/config-cli-subcommands-compiler.md

 	</tbody>
 </table>

-For example, to run the compiler and specify the `igbinary` serializer:
+例如， to run the compiler and specify the `igbinary` serializer:

 	bin/magento setup:di:compile-multi-tenant --serializer=igbinary